sort9/FileShredder/README.md

 # 📝 Notes 📝

 ### Help:
-Feel free to let issues and concerns be known on the issues tab
+Feel free to let issues and concerns be known in the issues tab